The Golden Thread Project UK-USA

-THE GOLDEN THREAD PROJECT is an ongoing initiative led by artists Aidan Saunders and ZEEL of Bugboar Press to celebrate folk song and folk culture via comics and the graphic arts.
-As part of the centenary celebrations of the song-collecting trips taken by Cecil Sharp and Maud Karpeles to the Appalachian region of the USA, this exhibition, alongside the musical events and book that accompany it, explores the golden threads that link UK and USA folk song by showcasing folk song comics in a wide variety of styles created by twenty eight artists.
+As part of the centenary celebrations of the song-collecting trips taken by Cecil Sharp and Maud Karpeles to the Appalachian region of the USA, this exhibition, alongside the musical events and book that accompany it, explored the golden threads that link UK and USA folk song by showcasing folk song comics in a wide variety of styles created by twenty eight artists.

 These comics are based on songs that have roots in the British Isles, and were carried to America as people from the British Isles emigrated, settling in Appalachia, that mountainous and rural stripe of territory running from New York State all the way down to the northern Mississippi.
 These are songs that formed a rich tradition within US folk culture that survives to this day.
 These folk songs have shown that they can survive and transmute themselves over the years and remain relevant.
 A full-blooded murder ballad or a tragic love ballad, full of strangeness, joy, gloom and passion, is a storytelling opportunity that fires the imagination.